itachisky/edge-ai-suites/metro-ai-suite/metro-vision-ai-app-recipe/smart-intersection/docs/user-guide/how-to-deploy-helm.md

 > **Note**: Using `global.storageClassName=""` makes the deployment use whatever default storage class exists on your cluster.
 This works for both single-node and multi-node setups.

 > **Note**: The application now uses self-signed certificates generated directly in Kubernetes secrets, providing HTTPS access without requiring cert-manager.
 This eliminates webhook validation issues and simplifies deployment.

+> **Important**: Make sure you have configured the correct external IP address in Step 2, as this is required for proper certificate generation and web application security configuration.

 ## Access Application Services